SUSE/Portus/_docs/Configuring-Portus.md

 To workaround this, we allow the admin of Portus to raise the expiration time as required through the `jwt_expiration_time` configurable value.
-This value is set in minutes, but we still allow the syntax as allowed before the 2.1 release.
+This value is set in minutes, but we still allow the syntax as allowed before the 2.1 release (deprecated in 2.3 and to be removed in 2.4).

 Moreover, the registry might be slow or the network connection flaky.
-For this, you can also use the `timeout` value.
+For this, you can also use the `timeout` and the `read_timeout` values.
 This has been added in Portus 2.3.

 Finally, another option is the `catalog_page`.
 This tweaks the page size for each catalog request performed by Portus.
 The default value for this should be